Milestone-Proposal:Parametron, 1954

 Funding and Resources

-Securing funding for innovative research was a constant struggle.
+Securing funding for innovative research was a constant struggle in post-war Japan.
 Government and institutional support were limited, and researchers often had to rely on private industry partnerships and international collaborations.
 Convincing stakeholders of the potential benefits and applications of the Parametron required substantial effort and persuasion.

 Intellectual Property and Collaboration